lkcormack/FDS-CourseOne_lkc/004_HW_For_Iterables_ListComp.md

  3.1622776601683795]
 ```

-d) Given a list of words, use a list comprehension to create a new list containing the last letter of each word.
+b) Given a list of words, use a list comprehension to create a new list containing the last letter of each word.

 Example Input: `["apple", "pear", "kiwi", "grape"]`